AshFoster/mh-plumbing-heating/README.md

   - easily navigate across the website.
   - be able to find more out about the company and its history.
   - be able read about what services are on offer.
-  - to see some testimonials from previous customers.
+  - see some testimonials from previous customers.
-  - to see images of the sort of work the company has done previously.
+  - see images of the sort of work the company has done previously.
   - easily be able to find out how to make contact with the company.
   - see the general area the company provides its services to.